caoppg/Combining-Evidential-Clustering-and-Ontology-Reasoning-for-Failure-Prediction-in-Predictive-Maintena/README.md

-This site contains the source codes and data sets for the paper: Combining-Evidential-Clustering-and-Ontology-Reasoning-for-Failure-Prediction-in-Predictive-Maintena
+This site contains the source codes and data sets for the paper: Combining-Evidential-Clustering-and-Ontology-Reasoning-for-Failure-Prediction-in-Predictive-Maintenance